Sinopec: Domestic

 The Hainan Baling Chemical New Material Company, a Sinopec subsidiary in Hainan, opened a one million tonne per year Styrene-butadiene (SBC) plant in 2023.
 This new facility made Sinopec the largest producer of SBC in the world at the time.
 Sinopec began operating the deepest oil well in Asia in 2023.
 As part of Project Deep Earth the drill went 9432m below Xinjiang.
 Sinopec and BP have worked together since Sinopec formed.
 Their joint venture in Zhejiang had 2024 gas stations in 2021.
 They signed a memorandum of strategic cooperation with BP at the Davos Economic Forum in 2024.
 Sinopec has set a goal of building 5000 new EV charging stations by 2025 and plans to cooperate with BP on achieving that goal.
 These and other of Sinopec's environmental goals are aligned with the Fourteenth five-year plan.

+In 2025, Sinopec produced 44.22 million tonnes of light chemical feedstock, and processed 250 million tonnes of crude.
+The company revenue for the year was RMB 2.78 trillion.